aredn/documentation/arednGettingStarted/node_admin.rst

 |icon7| Click the **Tools** icon at the bottom of the left nav bar and select one of the tools from the popup menu.

+For any tools with dropdown selection lists, you may filter the list by typing characters in the search box.
+This will limit the list to include only items which match the text you enter.
+As you type each character from your keyboard into the search field, the list will change to show only the entries that match your character string.
+The filter is case insensitive, so it will find both uppercase and lowercase entries for the characters you enter.

 WiFi Scan
   This displays the *wifi scan* page which will show the results of the most recent scan (if any).
 Context-sensitive help is available by clicking the ``Help`` button.